Samsung Galaxy Ace review

 The screen has a mind of it's own while scrolling, and the most infuriating

-to 5 minutes into a call.
-Oh yeah, when it rings you have to swipe the
+minutes into a call.
+Oh yeah, when it rings you have to swipe the green button

-At the end of the day you can't call it a phone because you can't have a conversation
+the end of the day you can't call it a phone because you can't have a conversation

 It's just your phone.
 The model is great.
 Swap it for a working model.

 of the problems you describe has happened.
-It's a touch screen
+It's a touch screen phone so don't

-ABOUT IT IS ABSALUTLY AMAZING IF YOU ARE LOOKING FOR A GOOD AND CHEAP SMARTPHONE YOU
+IS ABSALUTLY AMAZING IF YOU ARE LOOKING FOR A GOOD AND CHEAP SMARTPHONE YOU

 Reviewed by Immie from UkImmieU on 20th Jul 2012